dstroud/dreamsequence/README.md

 #### CHORD menu

-- Output: Where the output of the chord sequence is sent for playback.
-Some menu items are output-specific.
+- Voice: Where the output of the chord sequence is sent for playback.
+Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).
-  - Mute: Still sends active chords to the Seq and harmonizers, they just won't play directly.
-  - Engine: Norns PolyPerc engine.
-  - MIDI: Output on the selected MIDI port.
-  - Crow: Outputs a monophonic sequence via Crow for Eurorack and other CV-capable gear.
-For best results, enable a Strum direction or set "Max notes" to 1.
-See [Crow Patching](https://github.com/dstroud/dreamsequence/blob/main/README.md#crow-patching).
-  - ii-JF: Just Friends Eurorack module requires Crow connected via i2c.
-  - Disting: Disting EX Eurorack module requires Crow connected via i2c.

 - Chord type: Selects between triads and 7th chords and displays the chord readout as such.
 Note that each sequence source can set this independently so it's possible for the Chord sequencer to output triads while the other sources output 7ths (and vice versa).

-- Octave: Shifts output from -2 to +4 octaves.
+- Octave: Shifts output from -4 to +4 octaves.

 - Range: Expands or shrinks the chord's pitch range, measured in note intervals.
 An asterisk (*) will appear if this value is less than the "Max notes" parameter, indicating that the value shown here is limiting the number of notes played.
 Note that a Range of 3 will effectively play 7th chords as triads.